tw4l/brunnhilde-gui/README.md

 #### GUI Installation in Bitcurator

 * Download tar.gz or zip file and extract to location of your choice.
-* In terminal, run install.sh script:
+* In terminal, cd to extracted files and run install.sh script:
 `bash install.sh`

 Note: If brunnhilde.py is not at /usr/share/brunnhilde/brunnhilde.py, you must modify the variable brunnhilde_path in line 60 of main.py to reflect the location of the Brunnhilde CLI script.